 The connection between sleep and overeating

-The next time you’re tempted to sacrifice getting to bed on time for another episode of your favourite show, consider this: Clocking a measly few hours of sleep can do more than make you feel sluggish and grumpy the next day—it can affect your appetite, too.
+The next time you’re tempted to sacrifice getting to bed on time for another (and another...) episode of your favorite TV show, consider this: clocking a measly few hours of sleep can do more than make you feel sluggish and grumpy the next day - it can also affect your waistline.
 That's because science shows a link between a lack of sleep and what (and how much) you eat.

-The recommended hours of sleep to strive for is seven to nine hours a night, but one in three adults miss the mark.
-If you fall into that category, read on to learn more about how your snoozing can affect snacking—and what you can do to get your sleep back on track.
+The sleep goal to strive for is seven to nine hours a night, but one in three adults misses the mark.
+If you fall into that category, read on to learn more about how your snoozing affects your snacking, and what you can do to get your sleep back on track.